mlehotay/ier/IER-book/IER-book.md

 This book corresponds to **IER v10.6**.

 - The Specification is normatively closed.
-- All chapters are constrained by it.
+- Identity conditions are fixed.
-- Future work focuses on clarity, application, and communication.
+- Future work focuses on **clarification, application, and criticism**, not revision.

-No further changes to experiential identity conditions are planned.

 ---